Skip to main content

 3. Increase Integral (I) on each axis individually, until it wobbles, then back off a bit.

 4. Set Feedforward so that you get good response and Integral (I) remains near 0 in full stick flips and rolls (viewed using the blackbox logs).
-Feedforward can also be tuned by following the desctiption in Tune Feedforward.
+Feedforward can also be tuned by following the description in Tune Feedforward.

 5. If necessary, then tweak P:D ratio to tweak stick response damping to your liking.